 In September 2016, President Obama signed the Paris Climate Accords, a multilateral agreement on Climate Change which placed international obligations upon the United States.
 According to the Constitution, an agreement of this kind constitutes a treaty, which requires consent of the Senate.
 The Senate never ratified the Paris Accords.
 In order to make the United States compliant anyway, Obama implemented Paris-compliant climate policy through executive order.

-In June 2017, Donald Trump signalled his intention to withdraw from the accords in a letter to the U.N.
+In June 2017, Donald Trump signaled his intention to withdraw from the accords in a letter to the U.N.
 This was the only measure that the U.N. would recognize as a legal pathway out of the agreement, because the Paris Accords technically disallow parties from pulling out of the agreement for four years.
 Whether one supports Trump’s coal-friendly America-first policy or not, pulling out of the accords was one of only two ways to fix the Constitutionally dubious situation created by agreeing to a treaty without Senate approval.

 More to Come